Robizip/French-Translation-Patch-For-Z.A.T.O/README.md

 - 4 : Open your game files and paste the folder "tl" from the patch in "game" folder.
 - 5 : Launch the game and enjoy the game with this french translation.

+If you want to unintall the patch, you must delete the "tl" folder from your game files.

 <br><br>

 # État de la traduction :